Description

 For the Fondue Dippers:

 - Prep: Preheat the oven to 425 degrees F, ensuring a rack is positioned in the center of the oven.
 Line a large baking sheet with parchment or foil, for easy cleanup as desired.
-Gather & prep ingredients according to Ingredients List, above. [gallery columns="2" size="full" ids="25791,25794"]
+Gather and prep ingredients according to Ingredients List, above. [gallery columns="2" size="full" ids="25791,25794"]

-- Roast the hardy vegetables: Add the baby potatoes, broccoli or cauliflower florets, & carrots to a large bowl.
-Drizzle 2 tablespoons olive oil over top, seasoning with a good pinch kosher salt & ground black pepper as desired.
+- Roast the hardy vegetables: Add the baby potatoes, broccoli or cauliflower florets, and carrots to a large bowl.
+Drizzle 2 tablespoons olive oil over top, seasoning with a good pinch kosher salt and ground black pepper as desired.
 Toss to coat.
 Place the seasoned vegetables to the prepared baking sheet, arranging them such that they have room to roast evenly.
 Transfer to the oven to roast for 10 minutes.

 For the Cheese Fondue:

-- Prepare the pot & reduce the wine: Meanwhile, as the dippers roast, prepare the fondue.
+- Prepare the pot and reduce the wine: Meanwhile, as the dippers roast, prepare the fondue.
 Rub the inside of a small pot or saucepan with the garlic clove, cut side down, then place the garlic in the pot with 1 cup of the wine.
 Place the pot over medium-high heat, bringing the wine to a boil.
 Cook, stirring occasionally, until reduced roughly by half, about 8-10 minutes.
-Meanwhile, as the wine reduces, create a cornstarch slurry by whisking the cornstarch into the remaining 1/4 cup wine.
+Meanwhile, as the wine reduces, create a cornstarch slurry by whisking the cornstarch into the remaining ¼ cup wine.
 Once the wine is reduced, reduce the heat under the pot to medium low.
-Remove the garlic & add in the cornstarch slurry.
+Remove the garlic and add in the cornstarch slurry.
 Let the mixture simmer, stirring occasionally, until thickened, about 2-3 minutes longer.

 - Melt the cheese into the fondue: Reduce the heat under the pot to low – the wine mixture is steaming hot but not bubbling.
 Add a handful of the cheese to the pot, stirring constantly to melt the cheese throughout the wine mixture.
-Continue adding cheese to the fondue one handful at a time, stirring constantly & allowing each addition to melt completely before adding more.
+Continue adding cheese to the fondue one handful at a time, stirring constantly and allowing each addition to melt completely before adding more.
 As you work, decrease heat as needed to avoid bringing the fondue to a simmer.
-The goal is to gently & gradually melt the cheese into a thick, glossy cheese sauce.
+The goal is to gently and gradually melt the cheese into a thick, glossy cheese sauce.

 - Serve: Once the cheese fondue is prepared to your liking, transfer it to a fondue pot.
 Serve immediately, with your prepared dippers.
 Enjoy!